B7rawy/B7rawy/README.md

 I'm Dav
 SAP Functional Consultant
 Hey developers 👋
-Brief about me, I am a functional consultant/Fullstack developer, I have 5 years of experience working on a variety of projects.
+Brief about me, I am a functional consultant/Fullstack developer, I have 2 years of experience working on a variety of projects.
 I have great ambition to further develop my skills and aspire to work in a collaborative environment.
 I work on all aspects of the development lifecycle.
-I have knowledge of OOP, MVVM, and MVC principles to maintain user security and performance, and develop clean code with teamwork.
+I know OOP, MVVM, and MVC principles to maintain user security and performance and develop clean code with teamwork.

-The nature of my current work with my company team is to develop a system that helps those who want to learn programming learn it easily.
-I am happy that I am doing a job that will help everyone in developing their work environment and moving the software industry in another cloud ...
-Thank you for your interest and reading my profile ...
-If you want to talk to me For something as much as I can do for you I'll be happy about it....good day/night
+ Thank you for your interest and for reading my profile ...
+If you want to talk to me About something as much as I can do for you I'll be happy about it....good day/night

  ```kotlin